-Workshop for open-minded scientists and researchers, artists, just as for anyone interested in a deeper connection to and understanding of nature
+For open-minded scientists and researchers, artists and landscape managers, and for anyone interested in a deeper connection to and understanding of nature

-Method Acting-based animal work allows the artist to find inspiration through emerging oneself into the realm of a chosen animal.
+Method Acting-based animal work allows a person to find inspiration through emerging oneself into the realm of a chosen animal.

 This animal is being explored experientially - its physicality, its behavior, its social life, its sensuality, its interconnectivity with the surrounding ecosystem...

 This experience, 'becoming the animal', can be profoundly revealing and mind-opening, as well as animating for the creative process.